| |

 sporting mares available.

-- It was bought by my family 25 years ago.
+-How did the Ahorn stable begin ? - It was bought by my family 25 years ago.
 Then we chose a

 director to take over the riding-school which is on the site.